 This emergency management plan is a multi-hazard plan that is available to all UTHealth Houston personnel through the UTHealth Houston website, and hard copies are provided to all executive team members and the emergency control team.
-Each department is required to develop specific plans that address their unique of building systems and infrastructure.
-The Department of Information Technology (IT) has procedures in place for maintaining the institution's network infrastructure and critical data.
-Environmental Health and Safety needs and potential situations.
+Each department is required to develop specific plans that address their unique needs and potential situations.
 UTHealth Houston conducts drills at least annually that exercise this plan that assist employees and students in understanding how to respond to emergencies.
 The drills may include fire evacuation drills, hurricane and flooding drills, and bomb threats, for example.
 The drills may be announced or situations and evacuating to a safe location when necessary.